Medically reviewed by Sian Baker, Dip ION mBANT mCNHC

 - Consult your doctor, who can advise you on the relevant steps after considering your medical history, diet and lifestyle.

 - Create a food diary to keep a record of the food you eat and whether or not you experience any allergy or intolerance symptoms after eating rice.

 - Attempt an elimination diet by removing rice and rice products from your diet for several weeks to see if the symptoms reoccur.

 - Take a food sensitivity test, which is the fastest and most accurate way to discover whether you have an allergy or intolerance to rice as well as hundreds of other foods.

 What should you do if you think you have a rice allergy or intolerance?

 If you believe you have a rice intolerance or allergy and frequently experience symptoms after eating dishes that contain rice, you should try to eliminate it from your diet until you can get a reliable diagnosis.
 This is especially true if you suspect you have an allergy, as the symptoms may worsen over time.

 It’s important not to self-diagnose whether you have an allergy or intolerance, as many of the symptoms are similar.
-Speak to a health professional or take an advanced food intolerance test for reliable and accurate confirmation.
+Speak to a health professional or take a complete sensitivity health test for reliable and accurate confirmation.